The 4 Best Dog Treadmills Australia: Tested & Evaluated 2023

 Things to Keep in Mind

-That is to say, treadmills are a good way to provide additional exercise to your dog, especially when it’s not possible to spend as much time outside as they need.
-However, a treadmill is not a substitute for a daily walk.
+That is to say, treadmills are a good way to provide additional exercise for your dog, especially when it’s not possible to spend as much time outside as they need.
+Our team of independent experts want to reiterate that a treadmill is not a substitute for a daily walk.
 The treadmill could be interesting to the dog at first, but after some time, it becomes just physical exercise - and that is not enough for a dog to live a happy life.

 In addition to this, it’s important to keep in mind that walking on a treadmill is generally more exhausting to dogs than walking outdoors.
 On a real walk, the dog will run and stop when tired or wants to smell something.
 On a treadmill, it’s constant walking, and the dog will get tired considerably faster.
 For this reason, it’s best to start with only a couple of minutes on the treadmill at first.
 (5)